What Causes Hair Loss?

-According to The American Academy of Dermatology, over 50 million men are affected by hair loss or baldness which can occur in a variety of patterns and degrees.
+According to The American Academy of Dermatology, more than 50 million men are affected by hair loss or baldness which can occur in a variety of patterns and degrees.
 Dr. Papadopoulos and his hair transplantation staff will carefully assess your individual thinning pattern before recommending the best possible solution.
-MetroDerm, P.C. in Atlanta, GA, is equipped to address the concerns of hair loss for both men and women.
 Treatment is effective and affordable.

 When Hair Loss Occurs